Graduate Student Research Grant for 2019-20

 - Quality of the proposed project, including a strong research design that is the original work of the investigator.

-- Uniqueness of the proposed research and its potential contribution to the knowledge base of graduate education and the field of graduate enrollment management.
+- Uniqueness of the proposed research and the potential contribution to the knowledge base of graduate education and graduate enrollment management.

 - Applicant’s demonstrated record, and knowledge of relevant research topics.